Reviews You Can Rely On

 Ease of Filling

 How easy is your bladder to fill?
-Bladders that score high in this metric host a sturdy handle and non-floppy construct with the ability to turn the bladder either vertically or horizontally while filling.
+Bladders that score high in this metric feature a sturdy handle and a non-floppy construction, allowing them to be turned either vertically or horizontally while filling.
 We also like a bladder with a longer tongue-like flip-top, allowing easy fill-up in small or trickling streams.
-To test this, we filled each in sinks, streams, lakes, and rivers.
-To find the easiest bladder to fill in a different setting, take a gander at the section below.
+To test this, we filled each in various sinks, streams, lakes, and rivers.
+Below, we walk through our findings and identify the easiest bladders to fill in different settings.

-For all bladders tested, each fills up without serious issues.
-What really sets each apart is the challenge of filling in a shallow sink or low-flowing stream.
+Of all the bladders tested, we found none presented serious issues for filling.
+What really sets each bladder apart is the specific challenge of filling in a shallow sink or in a low-flowing stream.
 In a shallow sink, bladders with a plastic handle near the openings are the easiest to fill.
-Flip and zip tops are hard to get into shallow sinks and cramp drinking fountains as the bladder gets in the way, and we could only fill them about 80% full.
+Flip and zip-tops are harder to fit into shallow sinks and cramped drinking fountains.
+The bladder gets in the way, and we discovered we could only fill these to about 80% full.

 hydration bladder - while filling, the gregory 3d hydro holds its shape without the bag...